annathepiper/wp-test-demo-java-selenium/README.md

 * [misc-configs](https://github.com/annathepiper/misc-configs)

 ## If you want more information
-Please see the wiki on this repo for more in-depth information about the project.
+Please see the wiki on this repo for more in-depth information about this part of the project.